apple/swift-metrics/README.md

 recorder.record(100)
 ```

 `Gauge`: A Gauge is a metric that represents a single numerical value that can arbitrarily go up and down.
 Gauges are typically used for measured values like temperatures or current memory usage, but also "counts" that can go up and down, like the number of active threads.
-Gauges are modeled as `Recorder` with a sample size of 1 and that does not perform any aggregation.
+Gauges are modeled as a `Recorder` with a sample size of 1 that does not perform any aggregation.

 ```swift
 gauge.record(100)
 ```

-`Timer`: A timer collects observations within a time window (usually things like request durations) and provides aggregated information about the data sample, for example min, max and various quantiles.
+`Timer`: A timer collects observations within a time window (usually things like request duration) and provides aggregated information about the data sample, for example min, max and various quantiles.
 It is similar to a `Recorder` but specialized for values that represent durations.

 ```swift
 timer.recordMilliseconds(100)